rohitsuratekar/CardioPipeLine/README.md

 snakemake --core all
 `

-The above mentioned command will essentially carry out all the stteps for you, from downloading the file to quantification, while you sit back and relax :)
+The above mentioned command will essentially carry out all the steps for you, from downloading the file to quantification, while you sit back and relax :)

 ### Tasks